ctsit/send_rx/README.md

 Pharmacy and patient projects are pretty flexible.
 It means that you may change, add, remove and rearrange form elements and intruments/steps as much as you can.
 Every custom field value will be available as wildcard to build PDFs and messages (see [templating section](#templating-pdfs-and-messages)).
 However, there are a few restrictions that need to be observed in order to keep Send Rx working properly:
 - All fields containing the machine name prefix `send_rx_` (such as `send_rx_pharmacy_name`, `send_rx_patient_id`, etc.) should not be changed or deleted.
 - On patient project, **Generate & Send prescription** form step should not be changed or removed, and must always remain as the last step.
+- On pharmacy project, **Delivery Methods** form step should not be changed or removed.
 - On pharmacy project, **Prescribers** form step should not be changed or removed.
 However, there are no restrictions on managing its subfields (as long as `send_rx_username` field is not changed or removed).

 ## Templating PDFs and messages